Using Herbs in Recipes

 Coriander can often be found in ginger cookies, curry, Indian dishes, Greek dishes, Asian cooking, pickles, veal, fish, fruit puddings, tea cakes, and apple crumble recipes.

-Dill weed is yummy in with seafood and shellfish, salads, herb butter, dips, sauces, soups, vegetable stews, fish dishes, vinegars and oils, breads and sandwiches, egg and cheese dishes, green beans, wax beans, and cabbage.
+Dill weed is yummy with seafood and shellfish, salads, herb butter, dips, sauces, soups, vegetable stews, fish dishes, vinegars and oils, breads and sandwiches, egg and cheese dishes, green beans, wax beans, and cabbage.
 Dill seeds are used in pickling, coleslaw, cakes, breads, and teas.

 Fennel goes well with salads, fish, duck, pork, veal, sauces, stuffings / dressings, mayonnaise, flavored butters, and salad dressings.
 Fennel seeds are used in breads.

 Lemongrass is used in soups, sauces, stirfry, chicken, tomatoes, fish, seafood, beef, and Caribbean and Asian dishes (Thai and Vietnamese).

 Mint goes with carrots, lamb sauce, pea soup, soft cheeses, herb sandwiches, egg dishes, vegetables such as buttered peas, mashed potatoes, mint ice, cold drinks, mint juleps, mint jelly, sauces, tea, garnish, and desserts (mmm mint ice cream).